Brussels Weighs Investigation into Chinese Wind Turbine Subsidies Amid Concerns for European Industry

 These discussions about the investigation coincide with a planned visit to China by Josep Borrell, the EU's Foreign Policy Chief, and Kadri Simson, the bloc's Energy Commissioner.
 Previously, Thierry Breton, the EU's Internal Market Commissioner, had called for an investigation into wind turbines manufactured in China, citing aggressive strategies employed by Chinese manufacturers to penetrate European markets.

 Brussels has already imposed tariffs on Chinese companies' glass fiber fabrics used in wind turbine blades.
-Within the industry, there is a growing unease about the EU's increasing reliance on Chinese green technologies. , a prominent trade body representing the European wind industry, has expressed concerns that Europe's clean technology could be predominantly produced outside the continent, leading to a potentially problematic dependence on Chinese clean energy equipment.
+Within the industry, there is a growing unease about the EU's increasing reliance on Chinese green technologies. , a prominent trade body representing the European wind industry, has expressed concerns that 's clean technology could be predominantly produced outside the continent, leading to a potentially problematic dependence on Chinese clean energy equipment.

 In parallel with these considerations, Brussels is developing comprehensive proposals to bolster the wind industry further.
 These proposals include providing guidance to member states on offering direct financial support to the sector and enhancing auction designs for wind farms.